OWASP/www-project-top-ten/OWASP_Top_Ten_2017/Top_10-2017_What%27s_Next_for_Application_Managers.md

 {% include t10_subsection_inner_round_box.html
    topic='**Retiring Systems:**'
    description="
        * Any required data should be archived.
-All other data should be securely wiped.<b r>
+All other data should be securely wiped.<br>
        * Securely retire the application, including deleting unused accounts and roles and permissions.<br>
        * Set your application's state to retired in the CMDB."
 %}